ginigangadharan/sitev2/_posts/2018-10-19-Enable-LVM-flag-on-partition-using-parted-in-Linux.md

 ---
 layout: post
-title: Enable LVM flag on partition using parted in Linux
+title: "Enable LVM flag on partition using parted in Linux"
 author: gini
 categories: [Infrastructre & Hardware,Enable LVM flag on partition using parted in Linux,fdisk,]
 image: